Great tips on

 Once you have the pumpkin cut into slices, cut away the seeds and stringy part until you have only pumpkin flesh and rind left.

-Wash the seeds, coat them with a bit of olive oil and spread them out on an oiled cookie sheet.
+No, you can't use these in your healthy pumpkin pie recipes, but you can wash the seeds, coat them with a bit of olive oil and spread them out on an oiled cookie sheet.
 Sprinkle with salt and bake these for roasted pumpkin seeds, if you like.

-Cut Up the Pumpkin Rind/Flesh
+Step Three: Cut Up the Remaining Flesh

-Put Your Pieces in a Steamer
+Step Four: Put Your Pieces in the Steamer

-Put the cut up pieces in a steamer and let them steam for about 20 minutes.
+Put the cut-up pieces in a steamer and let them steam for about 20 minutes.
 I took the lid off the pot for this picture, but obviously, you want to keep the lid on.

 This was a massive pumpkin, so it took several sessions to get the whole thing steamed.